Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

   representation.
 There are four possibilities reflected by the variables :math:`b(u,v,w,0)` (no bend, 180 degrees), :math:`b(u,v,w,1)` (a bend of 135 degrees), :math:`b(u,v,w,2)` (a bend of 90 degrees), and :math:`b(u,v,w,3)` (a bend of 45 degrees).
-The following constraints ensure that excatly one of these variables is chosen and that the bend in direction :math:`u,v,w` is equal to the bend in direction :math:`w,v,u`.
+The following constraints ensure that exactly one of these variables is chosen and that the bend in direction :math:`u,v,w` is equal to the bend in direction :math:`w,v,u`.